On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Measuring Mixer Anonymity Set Size

-\textbf{Heuristic:} If an address appears both in the depositor and the withdrawer set, we assume that the deposits and withdrawals of this address are conducted by the same user (cf.\ Figure~\ref{fig:overlap}).
-Therefore, we apply Equation~\ref{eq:balance} to compute a depositor's balance.
-We then extract the depositors with a positive balance to evaluate the anonymity set (cf.\ Eq.~\ref{eq:h1}).
+\textbf{Heuristic~1:} If an address appears both in the depositor and withdrawer sets, we assume that the deposits and withdrawals of this address are conducted by the same user (cf.\ Fig.~\ref{fig:overlap}).
+We apply Eq.~\ref{eq:balance} in Table~\ref{tab:model-definitions} to compute a depositor's balance and extract the depositors with a positive balance to evaluate the anonymity set: $\sas{1} = \{\addr \mid \addr \in \mathcal{D}_{\mathbf{P}}(t) \land \mathbf{bal}_\addr(t) > 0\}$.